Get posts directly to your inbox

 When deciding which theme to buy you should put their demos through the page speed test to make sure it is at least a decent speed (70 or higher) on both desktop and mobile.

-I am, of course, partial to my own theme (which I’ll be selling soon), only because it’s simple, easily maintained, fast, secure, and allows for most basic needs.
+I am, of course, partial to my own theme, only because it’s simple, easily maintained, fast, secure, and allows for most basic needs.
 The other themes I favor have a similar style: all of the themes WordPress themselves put out, and any number of ThemeForest themes.

 Themes often range in price, and generally speaking the higher price themes are actually worth the price.
 Especially because they’ll often have one click installers with prebuilt layouts where you can just change all the content to be your own.

-In the end, I would say if you can afford it you should get a custom built theme.
+In the end, I would say if you can afford it you should get a custom built theme (or learn to build your own WordPress theme from scratch!).
 Even if it’s built on a design that a current theme offers, it will be much less bloated, much faster, and cater to your exact needs.
 Of course, I’m biased, so if you need to use the free / pre-made themes you should go ahead and do so.

 Theme Products & Cost